NOVEL-IN-PROGRESS

 "I am Theory.
 Miss Marie has work for me."

-"She said for you to attend her upstairs."
+"She said to attend her upstairs."

-"I start tomorrow," Theory announced.
+"I start tomorrow," Theory announced, gazing over the table of parcels.

 "Start, Monsieur?"
 Severine was puzzled.